This page is the human-readable reference for the

 Get a response from an Avatar

-User management (member invite, removal, lookup) and Avatar-side newsjacking generation are not in Phase 1.
-Both are tracked separately and will be added shortly in Phase 2.
+Avatar-side newsjacking generation is not in Phase 1; it will be added shortly.
 Phase 2 will not change the Phase 1 surface.

 5. Stability promise